grpc/proposal/L56-objc-bazel-support.md

 ### Example

-Consider the hiearchy from the above section and further suppose that `world.proto` imports both `hello.proto` and `grpc.proto`.
+Consider the hierarchy from the above section and further suppose that `world.proto` imports both `hello.proto` and `grpc.proto`.
 Also suppose that `grpc.proto` and `world.proto` have service stubs defined which we would like to use.

 Note that the correct import statements in `world.proto` should be:
 ```